Baccara: María Mendiola's Baccara (1985–2021)

 In 2016 Mendiola and Sevilla released a new version of "Yes Sir, I Can Boogie" with the band Plugin.
-In 2017 they released an album I Belong to Your Heart produced by Luis Rodríguez with 11 brand new songs plus an extended version of "I Belong to Your Heart", and a new version of "Fantasy Boy".
+In 2017 they released an album I Belong to Your Heart produced by Luis Rodríguez (producer) with 11 brand new songs plus an extended version of "I Belong to Your Heart", and a new version of "Fantasy Boy".

 In November 2020, "Yes Sir, I Can Boogie" returned to the UK charts after it was featured in several online videos posted by members of the Scotland football team.
 The team qualified for the European championships, and were heard singing the song in celebratory videos.
 It became a 'new' number 57 hit for Sony Music on the national singles chart spending another 2 weeks on the Official Singles Sales Chart Top 100.
 Maria Mendiola was quoted as saying she would be happy to record a new version for the finals.

 In June 2021, Scottish DJ George 'GBX' Bowie released a new remixed version of "Yes Sir, I Can Boogie" for Scottish fans to use as an anthem for UEFA Euro 2020.
 This dance version included new vocals from Baccara and also reached the Official Singles Sales Chart Top 100, peaking at number 11.

 Mendiola died in Madrid on 11 September 2021, at the age of 69, surrounded by her family in hospital Her stage partner Cristina Sevilla wrote and posted on their Instagram @baccaraoficial "How hard is it for me to post this..
 María, wonderful artist, but for me above all..
 My friend has left us today.
 I am lost for words..
 I can only thank so much how i have received from her and tell her what i had chance to tell her so many times in my life...
 I Love You"..
 Her family said that she had been dealing with blood deficiency for two decades.